 Additional Information: A complete application, including a letter of recommendation, must be submitted at least 30 days prior to the first day of the event.
 Applications will be reviewed on a rolling basis.
 You may be contacted for clarification and may be asked to present your proposal to ASUWB.

-Examples include the design and facilitation of a community-based workshop, course, reading group, or performance.
-The project should be undertaken under academic supervision, as part of a capstone, practicum, thesis, or directed research project, and should include a plan for assessing the outcomes, impact, and process of the collaboration/engagement.

-Demonstrate the feasibility of the project and activities;

-Demonstrate good fit between the project and the community partner/site, and/or mutual benefits to both the student and the communities/partners engaged;

-Engage stakeholders in assessment and reflection; and

 These funds are available to currently enrolled IAS graduate students who have completed their first academic year of coursework.
+Projects should be undertaken under academic supervision, as part of a capstone, practicum, thesis, or directed research project, and should include a plan for assessing the outcomes, impact, and process of the collaboration/engagement.

+- Demonstrate the feasibility of the project and activities;

+- Demonstrate good fit between the project and the community partner/site, and/or mutual benefits to both the student and the communities/partners engaged;

+- Engage stakeholders in assessment and reflection; and

 Applications will be accepted and reviewed on a rolling basis and students will be notified within four weeks of submission.

 Be sure to review the University of Washington Travel Office's Policies and Procedures for information on arranging travel, paying for travel, transportation, per diem, conference registration, and more.